manojo/parsequery/notes.md

  - def ws = repFold(singleSpace | CRLF), if replaced by
    def ws = repFold(acceptIf(x => x == ' ' || x == '\n')) shaves more time
    again.
 Can this be done automatically by staging?

+ ---->

+  - specialise final parser, even if it ain't named.
+    - since we must return a Parser[T], if the final parser is not named we create a new unnamed parser that we stage and functionalise, and return this name as the final parser.
+    - hence the normalised form of a parser block is to have a collection of parsers ending with a final, named one.
+  - more than one production
+  - json parser <-- check byte size of this guy
+  -